Role of the Private Veterinarian in the Diagnosis of Foreign Animal Diseases

 The Practitioner's Role

 It is the responsibility of the private practitioner to maintain current knowledge of the FADs that have the potential to enter Canada.
-Information and fact sheets on such diseases can be found on CFIA's website has information and fact sheets on such diseases.
+Information and fact sheets on such diseases can be found on CFIA's website.
 Be aware of clinical/necropsy findings which should alert suspicion.
 Routinely include FADs in differential diagnoses.

 - Veterinarians are required by law (see Health of Animals Act Sec.
 5 (1)(2)) to immediately notify the District Veterinarian of the suspicion of a reportable disease.